Updated March 4, 2023

 The primary Comparison between Jenkins and CircleCI are discussed below:

 Finally, it’s an overview of the comparison between Jenkins vs CircleCI.
-I hope you will have a better understanding of CircleCI vs Jenkins automation tools and use as per your project requirements and cost.
+I hope you will better understand CircleCI vs Jenkins automation tools and use them as per your project requirements and cost.
 We have seen the positives and negatives of CircleCI vs Jenkins – one can decide which tool to use based on project requirements such as budget, timeline, and other parameters.

-This has a been a guide to the top differences between Jenkins vs CircleCI.
-Here we have discussed Jenkins vs CircleCI head to head comparison, key differences, along with infographics and comparison table.
+This has been a guide to the top differences between Jenkins vs CircleCI.
+Here we have discussed Jenkins vs CircleCI head-to-head comparison, key differences, along with infographics and a comparison table.
 You may also have a look at the following articles to learn more –